statusdashboard/sd-socketio-plugin/README.md

 ### Install

-Install the 'sd-socketio-plugin' plugin in status dashboard as defined at https://github.com/obazoud/statusdashboard#external-plugins
+Install the 'sd-socketio-plugin' plugin in status dashboard as defined at https://github.com/obazoud/statusdashboard#external-plugins:

+- Download/clone/install statusdashboard
+- Install the plugin 'npm install sd-socketio-plugin'
+- Add the plugin to the configuration file (plugins.json)

 ### Configure